J.D. Davis Preview, Player Props: Giants vs. Braves

-The San Francisco Giants, including J.D.
-Davis (.188 slugging percentage in past 10 games, including no home run), take on starting pitcher Spencer Strider and the Atlanta Braves at Oracle Park, Friday at 10:15 PM ET.
+J.D.
+Davis -- with an on-base percentage of .250 in his past 10 games, 70 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Atlanta Braves, with Max Fried on the mound, on August 26 at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-5) against the Phillies.
+In his last game, he went 1-for-4 with a double and an RBI against the Braves.

 J.D.
 Davis Game Info & Props vs. the Braves